Pak cancels Baisakhi celebrations at Gurdwara Punja Sahib amid COVID-19 crisis

-Pakistani authorities have cancelled the Baisakhi celebrations at Gurdwara Punja Sahib in Punjab province from April 14, in which around 3,000 Sikhs from India were to participate, due to the coronavirus pandemic in the country, a media report said on Monday.
+Pakistan has cancelled the Baisakhi celebrations at Gurdwara Punja Sahib in Punjab province from April 14, in which around 2,000 Sikhs from India were to participate, due to the coronavirus pandemic in the country, authorities said on Monday.
 The number of the coronavirus cases in Pakistan on Monday reached 3,277 with the infections in the worst-hit Punjab province approaching 1,500.
 The deadly virus which originated in China's Wuhan city has infected more than 1.2 million people globally.

-The Baisakhi celebrations were scheduled to begin at the revered Gurdwara in Hasan Abdal city of Punjab province on April 14, Dawn News reported.
-Now only a symbolic event would be held on the day, it said.
-Evacuee Trust Property Board (ETPB) Deputy Secretary Shrines Imran Gondal said that a meeting of the ETPB and the Pakistan Sikh Gurdwara Parbadhank Committee (PSGPC) unanimously decided that there would be no Baisakhi celebrations at the Gurdwara Punja Sahib this year and the scheduled visits of Sikh pilgrims has been cancelled, the report said.
+"The government has cancelled both Baisakhi and Sadhu Bela festivals scheduled to be held in April and May, respectively, because of coronavirus," Mir Hashmi, the Evacuee Trust Property Board (ETPB) spokesman, told PTI.
+He said the Pakistan government was to issue over 2,000 visas to Indian Sikhs for the Baisakhi festival but it has stopped the process earlier because of the pandemic.
+"Instructions have also been issued to the management of the Gurdwara Hasan Abdal not to open it for local Sikhs for the Baisakhi festivities either," he said.

+Baisakhi is an ancient festival which marks the beginning of a new harvest season.
+It was scheduled to begin here on April 12 and the main event was to be held on April 14 at the revered Gurdwara in Hasan Abdal city of Punjab province.
+Thousands of local Sikhs in addition to pilgrims from India and other parts of the world participate in it every year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)